Beyza-Cinar/Preprocessing-DiaData/README.md

 4. Data analysis involving correlation analysis on a subset of DiaData including glucose and heart rate measurements.
 5. Benchmarking on DiaData with hypoglycemia classification up to 2 hours before onset.

+## Reference
+The paper associated with this code is available at doi:10.1109/JBHI.2025.3620603

 ## Requirements

 python version 3.11.4